Aita Donostia

-José Gonzalo Zulaica (10 January 1886 in San Sebastián, Spain – 30 August 1956), better known by his pen name Aita Donostia (Father Donostia or Father San Sebastian, because he was a priest born in San Sebastian, Donostia in the Basque language), was a Spanish and Basque musicologist and composer.
-He was also known as José Antonio de Donostia.
+José Gonzalo Zulaica (also known as José Antonio de Donostia; 10 January 1886 – 30 August 1956), better known by his pen name Aita Donostia (lit. 'father Donostia', referring to the Basque name of San Sebastián), was a Spanish and Basque musicologist and composer.

+Life

-From 1936 to 1943 he was in exile in France.
+He was born on 10 January 1886 in San Sebastián.
+From 1936 to 1943, he was in exile in France.

 His most popular work is the Basque Preludes, a set of fifteen piano pieces inspired by Basque traditional music, arranged in a very romantic way, that is reminiscent of Robert Schumann's and Edvard Grieg's styles.